tdg5/angular-input-match/README.md

 Checks if one input matches another.
 Useful for confirming passwords, emails, or anything.

-The `data` or `data-match` attribute should be set equal to the ng-model value of the field to match against.
+The `match` or `data-match` attribute should be set equal to the ng-model value of the field to match against.

 ## Usage